-Furthermore, the Arapahoe Douglas Workforce Development Board has also identified in-demand occupations and wage competiveness analysis reports that are made available to ADW customers to assure well-informed customer choice with regards to selecting employment and training opportunities that lead to livable wage employment.
+Furthermore, the Arapahoe Douglas Workforce Development Board has also identified in-demand occupations and wage competiveness analysis reports that are made available to Arapahoe/Douglas Works! customers to assure well-informed customer choice with regards to selecting employment and training opportunities that lead to livable wage employment.

-i.
-Outreach to Individuals with Barriers to Employment: Describe how you will engage your LWDB and Youth Council/committee to increase the awareness of the services offered to returning veterans, out-of-school youth, individuals with disabilities, long-term unemployed, and other targeted groups?
+i) Outreach to Individuals with Barriers to Employment: Describe how you will engage your LWDB and Youth Council/committee to increase the awareness of the services offered to returning veterans, out-of-school youth, individuals with disabilities, long-term unemployed, and other targeted groups?
 What additional strategies will be utilized to reach out to these groups?
 What are your objectives and goals for this effort?

 The Arapahoe/Douglas Workforce Development Board and Arapahoe/Douglas Works! prioritizes outreach and service delivery to individuals with barriers to employment through a variety of mechanisms.
 Collectively, we ensure that our community partnerships are fostered and new relationships are built on an ongoing basis.
 Additionally, through these collective relationships, we discuss a variety of topics, which may include, but may not be limited to, referral processes, service delivery, programming, supportive services, training and work-based learning opportunities.
 Moreover, we collaborate with our partners to discuss how to best mitigate barriers to employment, and how to ensure all customers are on a pathway to success.
-As an example, Arapahoe/Douglas Works! partnered with Arapahoe Community College to make available a Virtual Work Readiness class to customers with barriers to employment, including individuals impacted by COVID, individuals with housing barriers, and individuals receiving public assistance.
+As an example, Arapahoe/Douglas Works! partnered with Arapahoe Community College and the Division of Vocational Rehabilitation to make available a Virtual Work Readiness class to customers with barriers to employment, including individuals impacted by COVID, individuals with housing barriers, and individuals receiving public assistance.
 Moreover, as an effort to help address the digital divide with this population, a laptop was also provided.
+Another example is Arapahoe/Douglas Works! has partnered with Arapahoe and Douglas Counties Emergency Rental Assistance Programs to provide workforce services and opportunities to underemployed individuals that have also been impacted by COVID that are unable to pay rent.

 Arapahoe/Douglas Works! has provided career services to incarcerated individuals at the Douglas County Jail through the Collaborative Program for Integration since 2014.
 In order to increase services to justice involved individuals Arapahoe/Douglas Works! is involved in several collaborations to outreach to targeted groups, such as the recent partnership through the Pathway Home grant with Pikes Peak and the Denver workforce centers that works to provide eligible, incarcerated individuals in state correctional facilities or local jails with workforce services prior to release, and to continue services after release by transitioning the participants into reentry programs in the communities to which they will return.
-Projects are job-driven and build connections to local employers that will transition justice-involved participants to secure employment.
+Projects are job-driven and build connections to local employers that will transition justice-involved participants to secure employment and reduce the recidivism rate.
 Arapahoe/Douglas Works! has established a Workforce Coordinator/Navigator position to continue to increase the awareness of services offered and expand existing partnerships.